yo-gi/notes/README.md

 * Pick a list of boxes.
 Group boxes where possible
 * Actually failed citations

-**Voice**
-- [ ] improve tool call prompting
-- [ ] voice tools return entity id
-- [ ] send entity ids to voice agent
-- [ ] send voice agent all main agent created entities
-- [ ] reduce tool boilerplate

-**Demo work**
-- [ ] Caching taking 18 seconds to execute....
-- [ ] Mark good runs / star or pin tasks and agents
-- [ ] Read email tool not showing relevant output even if it succeeds
-- [ ] Unclear where we got the email body that was sent out (agent vs hard coded)
-- [ ] Confusion around what was published
-- [ ] Confusion around which version was live
-- [ ] Diff view / revert button for flow changes

 **Misc**
 - [ ] Issue with multiple tabs open for multiplayer?